 Almost as easy as lowering a box into a manhole, wastewater and sewage samples can be retrieved, then chemically analyzed.

-Such wastewater surveillance techniques can also monitor for other diseases, like measles or polio, or widespread opioid use.
+But wastewater surveillance techniques can also monitor for other diseases, like measles or polio, or widespread opioid use.

 Even before hitting the water, as it were, other vital signs from healthy (or un-) humans can be tracked using the Heart Seat, a new cloud-connected toilet seat that can track a user’s blood pressure, blood oxygen levels and other heart data.